-1 Times in this report are in New Zealand Standard Time (Universal Co-ordinated time +12 hours) expressed in the 24 hour format.
+1 Times in this report are in New Zealand Standard Time (Universal Coordinated Time +12 hours) expressed in the 24 hour format.

-2 When the centre of the rising sun's disc is 6 degrees below the horizon.
-It is defined as the end of night in CARs Part 1 'Definitions and Abbreviations'.
+2 When the centre of the rising sun's disc is 6 degrees (°) below the horizon - it is defined as the end of night in CARs Part 1 Definitions and Abbreviations

 3 A system that integrates all elements necessary for a pilot wearing night-vision goggles to operate an aircraft successfully and safely.
-Night Vision Imaging System operations allow a pilot to have enhanced vision while flying at night under visual meteorological conditions.
+Night Vision Imaging Systems allow a pilot to have enhanced vision while flying at night under visual meteorological conditions.

 4 Helicopter frost protection involves low-level flying over an affected crop to mix warmer air aloft with the cooler air below to prevent frost from settling on the fruit.
 The operator referred to it as 'frost fighting' in their exposition.
-An exposition is a document detailing the policies and processes that underpin the way the organisation goes about its day-to-day business.
+An exposition is a document detailing the policies and processes that underpin the way an organisation goes about its day-to-day business.

 2.2.
-The flight path of the helicopter was recorded by the Airways New Zealand Automatic Dependent Surveillance - Broadcast (ADS-B) system.
-At 0526:36 the helicopter made a right turn immediately before the township of Lawrence (see Figure 3) at an altitude of 6475 feet (ft) (2000 metres (m)) above mean sea level (amsl).
+The flight path of the helicopter was recorded by the Airways New Zealand (Airways) Automatic Dependent Surveillance - Broadcast (ADS-B) system.
+At 0526:36 the helicopter made a right turn immediately before the township of Lawrence (see Error!
+R eference source not found.) at an altitude of 6475 feet (ft) (2000 metres [m]) above mean sea level (AMSL).
 This was the first in a series of turns in the next four minutes.